codacy-badger/minnie-kenny/docs/CommonQuestions.md

-## Unable prevent secrets from being pushed to hosted GitHub, GitLab, Bitbucket, etc.
+## Can I just configure GitHub, GitLab, Bitbucket, etc. to prevent secrets being allowed?

-`git` supports [server side pre-receive hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_server_side_hooks).
+`git` as a command line program supports [server side pre-receive hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_server_side_hooks).
 However, these hooks are only supported on self-hosted git repositories, usually under the "Enterprise" offerings.

-Instead `minnie-kenny.sh` can be used to setup a shareable `git secrets` configuration, reducing the chances that secrets will be pushed to your publicly hosted git repository.
+Instead `minnie-kenny.sh` can be used to setup a shareable `git secrets` configuration, significantly reducing the chance that secrets will be pushed to your publicly hosted git repository.

-## `git secrets` is not automatically installed
+## Can minnie-kenny install `git secrets` automatically?

+Not currently.
 Like `git`, `git secrets` must be installed manually once per system.
+Once the program is available on the `$PATH`, `minnie-kenny.sh` will ensure that the pre-commit hooks are configured correctly.

-Follow the [installation instructions in the `git secrets` readme](https://github.com/awslabs/git-secrets#installing-git-secrets).
+To install `git secrets`, follow the [installation instructions in the `git secrets` readme](https://github.com/awslabs/git-secrets#installing-git-secrets).

-## False positives when `git secrets` runs on Busybox, Alpine, etc.
+## Even though I added `allowed` entries why am I getting false positives when `git secrets` runs on BusyBox / Alpine?

 [Alpine](https://alpinelinux.org/about/), the tiny linux distribution based on [BusyBox](https://busybox.net/about.html), includes a non-standard `grep` by default.
 This causes an issue where allowed